IBM/teaching-your-monolith-to-dance/docs/operational-modernization/README.md

 1. Note that the URL, listed under the `Location` column, is in the format _application_name_-_project_name_._your_cluster_url

 1. Click on the Route URL.
+It's expected to get a message stating _SRVE0255E: A WebGroup/Virtual Host to handle / has not been defined_.

-1. Add `/CustomerOrderServicesWeb` to the end of the URL in the browser to access the application.
+1. The username and password to login to the application are `skywalker` and `force` respectively.
+Add `/CustomerOrderServicesWeb` to the end of the URL in the browser to access the application.

-1. Log in to the application.
-Enter `skywalker` for username and `force` for password.

 1. Click on the `Account` tab to see user details.
 This information is retrieved from the database.